kevinolega/callcentertrainingtips/about.md

 - I'm 34
 - I'm a minimalist.
 I live with less than 250 things.
-- I like reading, writing and talking to people.
+- I like reading, writing, and talking to people.
 - I often order black brewed coffee at coffee shops and Chamomile tea in the evening.
-- I'm geeky when it comes to Naruto, Fairy Tail, Hannibal, How I Met Your Mother, Starcraft, Diablo 2, Tekken, martial arts and tech stuff.
+- I'm geeky when it comes to Naruto, Fairy Tail, Hannibal, How I Met Your Mother, Starcraft, Diablo 2, Tekken, martial arts, and tech stuff.
 - I enjoy cooking, Crossfit, biking, and outdoor activities like hiking and trekking.

 ![IMAGE TEXT]({{ site.url }}/images/My Gamer Mindset.png).